clearlinux/clear-linux-documentation/source/clear-linux/reference/collaboration/writing-guide.rst

 * This is a capitalization example: Donuts do not cause holes.

-* These is a non capitalization example: colons, semicolons, and commas.
+* These is a non-capitalization example: colons, semicolons, and commas.

 Use a colon at the end of a sentence or phrase that introduces examples, a list, a path, user input, or code.